criccomini/cluster-class-scheduler/README.md

 ## Usage

+Watch a video demo [here](https://youtu.be/r8avNMhHAAA) to see how to download and install Cluster Class Scheduler.

 1. Download your cluster class schedule from Google Docs as a Comma Separated Values (.csv) file.
 _(File > Download > Comma Separated Values (.csv))_
 2. Download and install the latest `cluster-class-scheduler` release [here](https://github.com/criccomini/cluster-class-scheduler/releases).